jzy2000/attack-scenarios/README.md

 # attack-scenarios
-A list of common attack scenarios covers wide spectrum of attack stages and techniques, can be used towards evaluating the effectiveness of security controls
+A bank of common attack scenarios that cover wide spectrum of attack stages and techniques, can be used towards evaluating the effectiveness of security controls.